 e.
 The client indemnifies the firm against claims of third parties regarding loss they have suffered owing or in relation to a report being filed under the WWFT in connection with the engagement in question, even if that report was incorrect, other than in cases of intentional act or omission, gross negligence, or wilful recklessness on the part of the firm.

 a.
-All contracts between the client and the firm are governed by Dutch law.
+The legal relationship between the client and the firm are governed by Dutch law.

 c.
 The services provided by the firm are governed by the Complaints Regulation of SPEE advocaten & mediation.
 The client has to bring his complaint to the attention of SPEE advocaten & mediation within three months after the moment during which the client has taken note, or was reasonably able to take note, of the acts or omissions that gave rise to the complaint. d.
 Within four weeks after the complaint of the client was brought to the attention of SPEE advocaten & mediation, SPEE advocaten & mediation will offer a solution to the client, in writing.

 e.
 The firm shall at all times be entitled to institute collection proceedings before the civil courts in respect of unpaid invoices.

 a.
 The contract between the firm and the client is also governed by the written confirmation of instructions agreed with the client, the provisions of which form an integral part of the contract with the client, together with these general terms and conditions.

 b.
 In the unlikely event that any provision of these general terms and conditions is in conflict with any term agreed between the parties in the confirmation of instructions, then the terms of the confirmation of instructions will take precedence.